AEW COLLISION RESULTS (10/14): Keller’s report on Danielson vs. Christian, Samoa Joe vs. Willie Mack, Statlander vs. Skye Blue, Adam Copeland speaks

 -A vignette aired with Dustin Rhodes saying he’s coming home to Texas where he belongs.
 He said he’s coming back better than ever to win the Dynamite Diamond Ring. [c]

--Lexi interviewed Nick Wayne backstage about having a sitdown interview with Jim Ross and his mom.
+-Lexi interviewed Nick Wayne backstage about having a sitdown interview with Jim Ross and his mom on Dynamite on Wednesday.
 That was news to Wayne.
 He said he’ll explain himself again if needed.

 WINNER: Fletcher in 3:00.